Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Conclusion

+\item \textit{Quantization}: Since this paper addresses the classical case, the quantization of the birational Weyl group action is a natural next step.
+We expect that this quantization will resolve the open problem of determining the exact image of the cluster embedding for $\imath$quantum groups of type $\mathrm{AI}_n$ (Conjecture~\ref{conj536}).

+\item \textit{Coisotropic reduction}: We aim to complete the coisotropic reduction for general $n$ (Conjecture~\ref{conj624}).
+We know that a coisotropic reduction exists for $n=5,6,8,10$.

-Future directions for this research may include: \begin{enumerate} \item \textit{Maximal green sequences}: The cluster DT-transformation $\omega_0$ is a maximal green sequence for $n = 6, 8, 10$.
-Based on this evidence, we conjecture that $\omega_0$ constitutes a maximal green sequence for all even $n$. \item \textit{$\mathcal A = \mathcal U$ problem on the $\mathcal{A}_n$-quiver}: It remains an open question whether the cluster algebra and the upper cluster algebra of the $\mathcal{A}_n$-quiver coincide. \item \textit{Weyl group invariants in $O(\sqrt{\mathcal{X}_{|\mathcal{A}_n|}})$}: We completely characterize the Weyl group invariants in $O(\mathcal{X}_{|\mathcal{A}_n|})$.
-Since our formal geodesic functions lie in $O(\sqrt{\mathcal{X}_{|\mathcal{A}_n|}})$, we also aim to characterize the Weyl group invariants in this extended ring (Conjecture \ref{conj4319}). \item \textit{Full Fock-Goncharov duality conjecture and canonical basis}: The conjecture holds for the doubled $\mathcal{A}_n$-quiver and for the standard $\mathcal{A}_n$-quiver (when $n$ is even) via the existence of a reddening sequence.
-For odd $n$, the conjecture remains generally unknown.
-However, for $n=3$, it holds as shown in\cite{24} since the $\mathcal{A}_3$-quiver is same as the Markov quiver.
+\item \textit{Full Fock--Goncharov duality conjecture and canonical basis}: The conjecture holds for the doubled $\mathcal{A}_n$-quiver and for the standard $\mathcal{A}_n$-quiver when $n$ is even, due to the existence of a reddening sequence.
+For odd $n$, the conjecture remains generally open.
+However, for $n=3$, it holds by \cite{24}, since the $\mathcal{A}_3$-quiver is the Markov quiver.
 We also aim to prove that the canonical basis is generated by formal geodesic functions and Casimirs.
-Essentially, we seek to prove Conjecture \ref{conj649}. \item \textit{Hamiltonian reduction}: We aim to complete the Hamiltonian reduction for general $n$ (Conjecture \ref{conj524}).
-We know an existence of the Hamiltonian reduction for $n=5,6,8,10$. \item \textit{Quantization}: Since this paper only addresses the semi-classical case, the quantization of the birational Weyl group action is a natural next step. \end{enumerate}
+In other words, we seek to prove Conjecture~\ref{conj7411}.

+\item \textit{$\mathfrak{sp}(2n)$ algebra}: This paper focuses on the classical reflection equation of type $\mathfrak{so}(n)$.
+Since the $\mathfrak{sp}(2n)$ algebra has also been studied in the framework of the symplectic groupoid in \cite{17}, a future goal is to describe the cluster realization of the reflection equation of type $\mathfrak{sp}(2n)$. \end{enumerate}